Social Contribution Activities

 The Kewpie Group introduced the QPeace donation-matching scheme in fiscal 2008 to encourage employees to donate to organizations addressing social issues.
 Recipient organizations are nominated by employees and decided by a selection committee made up of volunteers.
-In fiscal 2019 about 629 employees from 25 group companies participated in the scheme and donated to 14 social and environmental organizations dealing with children, the environment, and food.
+In fiscal 2021, 26 group companies participated in the scheme and donated to 11 social and environmental organizations dealing with children, the environment, and food.
 The scheme provides an opportunity for employees to take a greater interest in social issues.

 How the QPeace Scheme Works

 - 1.Employees nominate organizations they would like to support.
 Project members, who are employee volunteers, screen nominations and select recipients with the assistance of the secretariat.

 - 2.Employees wishing to participate have donations deducted from their monthly remuneration in 100-yen units, and these donations go into the QPeace reserve.

 - 3.The company matches the sum of donations in the reserve.

 - 4.Donations are sent to each social/environmental organization.